About Our Team

 Youth & Children's Services

-Louise Atkin established Atkin Associates in 2002.
-We are a company of associates who specialise in policy and practice development for organisations that work with children and young people.
+Louise Atkin established Atkin Associates in 2002 and converted to a limited company in 2006.
+We are a company of associates who specialise in policy and practice development for organisations that work with young people.

 Louise is the full-time director of Atkin Associates.
 She is an expert in youth policy and practice development with many years of experience of leading nationally on outcomes for young people and best practice.
 Louise is a critical thinker with strong skills in analysis and ability to create effective strategic and operational solutions.
 She is a skilled trainer and has undertaken many research projects directly involving young people.
 She oversees all work undertaken by Atkin Associates to ensure the quality of our services and customer satisfaction.

-Louise has been an associate of the National Youth Agency since 2004 and was an Ofsted additional inspector for Youth Services, Connexions Partnerships and Youth Offending Teams for 9 years and prior to this was lead adviser for Learning and Development at the Youth Justice Board for England and Wales.
+Louise is a Practice Fellow at the Centre for Youth Impact, due to her in-depth involvement in the Youth Programme Quality Intervention alongside her work on the NYA Quality Mark and the Welsh Government Quality Mark.
+Louise brings expertise in youth work training and significant involvement in two prominent quality frameworks used in the UK.
+Louise is currently leading on the roll-out of training for the YPQI across the UK.
+Louise was an Ofsted additional inspector for Youth Services, Connexions Partnerships and Youth Offending Teams for 9 years and prior to this was lead adviser for Learning and Development at the Youth Justice Board for England and Wales.